4d/docs/docs/MSC/analysis.md

 - **Process**: Internal number of process in which the operation was carried out.
 This internal number corresponds to the context of the operation.
 - **Size**: Size (in bytes) of data processed by the operation.
 - **Date and Hour**: Date and hour when the operation was performed.
-- **User**: Name of the user that performed the operation.
-In client-server mode, the name of the client-side machine is displayed; in single-user mode, the ID of the user is displayed.
-If the 4D passwords are not enabled, this column is blank.
+- **System User**: System name of the user that performed the operation.
+In client-server mode, the name of the client-side machine is displayed; in single-user mode, the session name of the user is displayed.
+- **4D User**: 4D user name of the user that performed the operation.
+If an alias is defined for the user, the alias is displayed instead of the 4D user name.
 - **Values**: Values of fields for the record in the case of addition or modification.
 The values are separated by “;”.
 Only values represented in alphanumeric form are displayed.
 ***Note:** If the database is encrypted and no valid data key corresponding to the open log file has been provided, encrypted values are not displayed in this column.*
 - **Records**: Record number.